 Dark Chocolate Peanut Butter Cups

-These 2-ingredient Dark Chocolate Peanut Butter Cups will become your go-to recipe for easy and quick sweet treats for your kids.
+These 2-ingredient Dark Chocolate Peanut Butter Cups will become your go-to recipe for easy and quick sweet treats.
 You can use chocolate chips and any nut butter of your choice.
 And they’re vegan!
 Who doesn’t want Vegan Peanut Butter Cups?

 Dark Chocolate Peanut Butter Cups